 - Organization: Articles are most successful when the content is original and clearly supports its title and/or subtitles.
 It is best to answer the reader’s query near the beginning of the article.
 Long-winded introductions and personal anecdotes unrelated to the article’s content are discouraged.

 - Originality: Considering the nature of the site, references are to be expected.
 However, it is your original reporting, analysis, experience, and expertise that make the content you write unlike any other article found online.
 In a world full of copycats, be original!
+Just remember to maintain an academic tone.
 Not only will we notice how awesome you are—your readers will, too.

 What We Discourage